designingwithml/designingwithml/README.md

 - Problem Framing: Frame problems as as machine learning tasks (e.g. classification, regression, representation learning, metric learning etc)
 - Data Requirement Framing: Define a set of input (features) and target (label) variables required to address the problem.
 Curate this data where available or setup collection infrastructure as needed.
 - Evaluation Metric Definition: Define a set of evaluation metrics that ideally generalize beyond the ML task and translate to value for the underlying business problem.
 - Model Training and Evaluation: Some python code to implement all the steps above
+- End user experience: How do we build rich web/mobile interfaces that support end users.

 ## Table of Content